Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method: Introduction

-Furthermore, most SOC and SOH estimation methods so far only use experimental data to test the effectiveness of their algorithm and do limited theoretical analysis.
+Furthermore, most SOC and SOH estimation methods so far only use experimental data for validation and do limited theoretical analysis.
 While empirical data may be enough to verify the method's effectiveness in one specific setting, such effectiveness can no longer be guaranteed once any setting (e.g., the sampling frequency of the voltmeter, the parameters of the ECM) changes.
 In the worst case, the algorithm may not even converge when the initial value is not accurate enough or when the measurement is not precise enough \cite{smarter}.
-For example, in the differential voltage method, a noise filter is often used to reduce noise in the voltage.
-However, in most papers that use this method so far, the noise filtering algorithm is only proposed empirically \cite{differntial1,differential2,differntial3}, so it may not work correctly when the precision of the voltmeter is lower.
-For another example, the extended Kalman filter (EKF) and unscented Kalman filter (UKF) are often used for SOC and sometimes also SOH estimation.
-However, since no theoretical analysis is done to guarantee their convergence in SOH estimation \cite{SOH_core}, it is unclear whether the algorithm can always yield satisfactory results as the battery ages.
+For example, the differential voltage method often uses a filter to reduce voltage measurement noise.
+However, in most papers that use this method so far, the noise filtering algorithm is only proposed empirically \cite{differntial1,differential2,differntial3}, so it may not work well when the precision of the voltmeter is lower.
+As another example, the extended Kalman filter (EKF) and unscented Kalman filter (UKF) are often used for SOC and SOH estimation.
+However, since no theoretical analysis is done to guarantee their convergence in SOH estimation \cite{SOH_core}, it is unclear whether the method can always yield satisfactory results as the battery ages.

-In this paper, we proposed a novel model-based SOC and SOH estimation method that addresses all three weaknesses described above.
-The main contributions of this paper are: \begin{itemize} \item We proposed a SOC and SOH estimation algorithm that can be easily implemented without any sophisticated device.
-Additionally, the computational complexity of our method is extremely low, which makes it very suitable for use in large battery packs.
+In this paper, we propose a novel and simple SOC and SOH estimation method that addresses all three weaknesses described above.
+The main contributions of this paper are: \begin{itemize} \item We proposed a SOC and SOH estimation method that can be easily implemented online.
+The computational complexity of our method is extremely low ($<$ 1 ms), yet the estimation accuracy is rather high.
+Namely, the SOH root mean square error (RMSE) is about 3\%, and the SOC RMSE is about 1.5\%.

-\item To implement the algorithm, the battery pack only needs to relax for one to four minutes near the end of the charging process.
-Consequently, the algorithm only causes a brief delay in the charging process.
+\item The proposed method has no hyperparameters and does not require initialization.
+The noise tolerance and the convergence of the method are guaranteed by detailed theoretical analysis.

-\item Our algorithm has no hyperparameter and does not require initialization.
-The noise tolerance of the algorithm is guaranteed by theoretical analysis and is further improved by our carefully designed filtering algorithm. \end{itemize}
+\item We conducted a very detailed error analysis to investigate the specific effect of all potential error sources.
+The conclusions can also be applied to other ECM-based SOC and SOH estimation methods. \end{itemize}